 Tourism in New Zealand and overseas has become a significant economic and social activity with a growing need for skilled people.
 It is also an ever-broadening field of academic study which presents a wide range of intellectual challenges.
 To meet these needs and challenges, School of Management offers specialist undergraduate and postgraduate programmes in Tourism Management.

-In 2013, Victoria's BTM, BTM (Hons) and MTM were re-accredited tedQual Certification (Tourism Education Quality) by the World Tourism Organization (UNWTO).
+In 2017, Victoria University's BTM, BTM (Hons) and MTM and PhD programmes were re-accredited tedQual Certification (Tourism Education Quality) by the World Tourism Organization (UNWTO).
 In 2018, the new BCom TOUR Major (replacing the BTM) has been accredited also.
 The PhD programme was tedQual accredited for the first time in 2013 and became one of four Universities in the world with this status.
 TedQual certification is testimony to the quality and international recognition of the degrees.

 Read more about the schools accreditation for tedQual.